-lambic B: Enter B lambic A: Enter A Ultimatic: Enter U Straight Key: Enter S (This is also the Bug setting) Dit Priority: Enter E (Ultimatic with dits always taking priority when both pressed) Dah Priority: Enter T (Ultimatic with dahs always taking priority when both pressed)
+lambic B: Enter B lambic A: Enter A Ultimatic: Enter U

+Straight Key: Enter S (This is also the Bug setting)

+Dit Priority: Enter E (Ultimatic with dits always taking priority when both pressed) Dah Priority: Enter T (Ultimatic with dahs always taking priority when both pressed)
-L - Enable/Disable LED: This is a toggle command which controls whether the LED is turned on with keying output.
-In response to this command, the MTB will echo an A when LED enable is turned on and an N when LED enable is turned off.

-M - Mute Transmit: This is a toggle command which turns keying output on and off.
+- L Enable/Disable LED: This is a toggle command which controls whether the LED is turned on with keying output.
+In response to this command, the MTB will echo an A when LED enable is turned on and an N when LED enable is turned off. - M Mute Transmit: This is a toggle command which turns keying output on and off.
 When muted, the MTB will send Morse in sidetone only.
-In response to this command, the MTB will echo an A when mute is turned on and an N when mute is turned off.

-N [nnnn] - Load 4 Digit Serial Number: All four digits must be entered including leading zeroes.
+In response to this command, the MTB will echo an A when mute is turned on and an N when mute is turned off. - N [nnnn] Load 4 Digit Serial Number: All four digits must be entered including leading zeroes.
 The serial number is played by inserting a play message token /N into a message.
 The serial number is automatically incremented after playing.
-See Embedded Command section for more details.

-P[n] - Start Echo Practice: n = E, I, S, or H. This is just one of the practice modes that the MTB supports.
-A full description of both practice modes can be found on Page 16.

-Q - Query MTB Current Settings: MTB will respond with current settings sent in the following format:
+See Embedded Command section for more details. - P[n] Start Echo Practice: n = E, I, S, or H. This is just one of the practice modes that the MTB supports.
+A full description of both practice modes can be found on Page 16. - Q Query MTB Current Settings: MTB will respond with current settings sent in the following format:

-- WPM current operating speed is sent first
+WPM current operating speed is sent first

-- N followed by Serial Number
+N followed by Serial Number

-- M followed by free msg memory space available in letter count

-- C followed by command WPM
+M followed by free msg memory space available in letter count c followed by command WPM followed by Farnsworth WPM followed by letterspace adjustment

-- W followed by weight
+W followed by weight

-- F followed by Farnsworth WPM

-- I followed by letterspace adjustment

-- J followed by paddle Sample Adjust

-- Y followed by dit/dah ratio
+J followed by paddle Sample AdjustY followed by dit/dah ratio

-- B followed by speed control min WPM
+Y followed by dit/dah ratioB followed by speed control min WPM

-- T followed by speed control max WPM
+T followed by speed control max WPM

-- REV followed by K16-PS firmware revision denoted by a single letter; A or B or C... etc.
+REV followed by K16-PS firmware revision denoted by a single letter; A or B or C... etc.